 To set up your safe, launch the Secure Folder app from your app drawer.
 Then follow the instructions on screen to set up the security lock.
 Once you’ve protected the app, use the Add apps and Add files buttons to drop new stuff into the Secure Folder, hidden away from anyone who might get access to your phone.

-You can also use the Secure Folder in conjunction with regular apps like Camera and Calendar: Anything in these apps, such as photos and appointments, won’t appear in the regular apps elsewhere on the phone.
-You can even have duplicates of your social networking apps, such as Facebook, run separate accounts in the Secure Folder.
+You can also use the Secure Folder in conjunction with regular apps like Camera and Calendar.
+Anything in these apps, such as photos and appointments, won’t appear in the regular apps elsewhere on the phone.
+You can even have duplicates of your social networking apps, such as Facebook, and run separate accounts in the Secure Folder.

-7. Pay with your phone more often
+6. Pay with your phone more often

 To pay for stuff with your smartphone, Apple Pay and Android Pay are both fantastic choices.
 However, they only work with checkout terminals that come equipped with Near Field Communication (NFC), the same tech that powers contactless credit cards.
 Samsung Pay can work via NFC, but it’s also compatible with the older magnetic-stripe terminals, where you swipe your credit card through to pay.
-That means a broader range of card readers support Samsung Pay, compared to the payment methods from Apple and Google.
+That means a broader range of card readers support Samsung Pay, compared to the payment methods from Apple or Google.

 To connect your financial accounts with Samsung Pay, start by opening the app—it comes pre-loaded on your phone.
 Then choose Start and follow the on-screen instructions to add your credit or debit cards to your account.
 If you haven’t already created a password-protected Samsung account, you’ll need to do so now, but the app should walk you through this process.

 When you’re done, head to the store and get ready to pay with your phone.
-For an older terminal, tapping your phone near the stripe should do the trick.

-8. Take notes on the lock screen
+7. Take notes on the lock screen